 - Matters referred to SafeWork SA under clause 7 above will be processed in accordance with SafeWork SA's triage procedures.

-- SafeWork SA will prepare regular reports for the SafeWork SA Advisory Council and the Minister on:
+- SafeWork SA will prepare regular reports for the SafeWork SA Advisory Council and the Treasurer on:

 9.1.
 The number of EPH entry notifications received;